 For example, this is what you might see if you click on Opportunity Fields.

-Caption: Enter the name of the field as you want your users to see it when filling it out.
-NOTE: Do not use special characters.
+Caption: Enter the field's name as you want your users to see it when filling it out.

 Display Type: Determines how the field works.
 Refer to the Display Type section of this guide for more info.

-Description: For admin use only.
+Description: For setup use only.
 Appears when editing a field to retain a description of what the field is used for.

 Hint: If populated, appears below the fields display type function.